AnsuyaPanwar/Yulu-Hypothesis-Testing/README.md

 ## 2. PREPARE
 ## Data Storage:
 This public dataset is completely available on open source platform where it stores and consolidates all available datasets for analysis.
-The specific individual datasets at hand can be obtained at this link below:https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/428/original/bike_sharing.csv?1642089089
+The specific individual datasets at hand can be obtained at this link below:<a href = "https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/428/original/bike_sharing.csv?1642089089" > Click here </a>
 ## Tools Used:
 1. Google_Collab